End-to-End Challenge

 As hikers progress north from Berry Pond, check points/support sites along the Crest Trail will be at:

-Provisions: Water will be provided by the THC at each support site.
+Provisions: Water will be available at each support site.
 Snacks like fruit, cookies, etc. will be provided at Petersburgh Pass and at the finish of the challenge, the Rte.
 346 end of the trail.

 You have the option of having your own small bag shuttled ahead to Mattison Hollow and Petersburg Pass locations.
 We suggest a small bag (quart-sized zip lock or similar) to stash lunch and/or special food needs.
 Clearly label your bag by inserting a label with your name and the location for the bag (Mattison Hollow or Petersburg Pass) into the bag, where it will remain visible.
 Please have your provision bags complete and labeled before you get to Berry Pond.
 Keep the bags light, especially for Mattison Hollow.

 Hikers are free to carry whatever they wish on the trail.
-The club recommends snacks, beverages, whistle, compass, or GPS, TCT map, iPhone, bug repellant, rain gear if appropriate, jacket, headlamp, and wear sturdy, comfortable, already “broken in” hiking boots.
-Most of the trail is wooded and there will be protection from the sun, but a hat is always useful as well as sunscreen.
+The club recommends snacks, beverages, whistle, compass or GPS, TCT map, iPhone, bug repellant, sunscreen, rain gear if appropriate, jacket, hat, headlamp, and wear sturdy, comfortable, already “broken in” hiking boots.

 All hikers must clear the Petersburg Pass site by 4:00 PM to avoid problems caused by the remaining 8.35 miles of trail and oncoming darkness at 8:08 PM sunset.